AnthonyCalandra/modern-cpp-features/CPP14.md

 ```

 ### decltype(auto)
 The `decltype(auto)` type-specifier also deduces a type like `auto` does.
-However, it deduces return types while keeping their references or "const-ness", while `auto` will not.
+However, it deduces return types while keeping their references and cv-qualifiers, while `auto` will not.
 ```c++
 const int x = 0;
 auto x1 = x; // int